What are ‘privacy notices’?

 What is the purpose of privacy notices?

-Under the General Data Protection Regulation (GDPR) due to come into force on 25th May 2018, that scrutiny is going to increase as are the number of things that have to be included in such policies (or privacy notices as they are also known).
+Under the General Data Protection Regulation (GDPR) that scrutiny has increased as did the number of things that had to be included in such privacy notices.

-The GDPR strengthens the rights of individuals.
+The GDPR strengthened the rights of individuals.
 One element of the regulation requires that privacy notices must include more information.
-The regulators were frustrated with the number of vague, long and often complicated privacy notices, half hidden on websites which did not inform individuals as they should.
+Previously, regulators were frustrated with the number of vague, long and often complicated privacy notices, half hidden on websites which did not inform individuals as they should.
 The GDPR aims to give individuals genuine choices in relation to how organisations process their personal information.

 How has the GDPR changed organisations’ approach to privacy notices?